HaominLiu/ENFT/README.md

 ##3.
 Installation & usage

 The project is built by VS2010.
 All the dependent libraries must be built and linked.
-We also provide the x64 libararies built by VS2010 in `lib/`.
+We also provide the x64 libraries built by VS2010 in `lib/`.

 The program entry is in `ENFT/ENFT.cpp`: